LobsterScience/ILTS.sensor/Readme.txt

 	library(ILTS.sensor)

-Requires Lobster (or snowcrab) .Rprofile setup to run functions.
+Requires Lobster (or snowcrab) .Rprofile setup with Oracle credentials to run functions.

 FOR original ilts.operations.R script written by Brent Cameron, see brent0/ILTS.sensor